joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 ### Matrix multiplication to enable keyword search

-Matrix multiplication is very important to many applications of business and scientific data analysis.
+Matrix multiplication is important to many applications of business and scientific data analysis.
 Sparse matrices (that is, matrices with zeroes in most positions) can be efficiently represented as data tables with three columns---row number, column number, value---and multiplied